Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-tech.md

 **Description:**

-Notify the user of any new window opening by mentioning it in the title of the link.
+Notify the user of any new window opening by mentioning it in the text of the link.
+If it is not possible, use the `title` attribute with the whole information needed (e.g. "buy the Nokia  7510 (new window)") and add, at choice:
-If it is not possible, use an icon (image with `alt` attribute) indicating the new window opening or just add a ‘new window’ in the label.
+- the use of an icon (image with an `alt` indicating the opening of a new window or just "(new window)").
-As a last resort, use an <a href="./exemples/masquage/index.html">accessibly hidden text</a> (off-screen).
+- a hidden piece of text in <a href="./examples/masking/index.html"> accessible display </a> via CSS.
+- an attribute `aria-label` or` aria-labelledby` containing all the contents of `title` (see [ARIA attributes that can save you] (./ label-ledby-describedby.html)).

 **Example: **